Key signatures are the group of sharps or flats placed after the clef to indicate the tonality or key of the music to follow.

 The THREE steps outlined in a one page PDF.
 It's a FREE download!

 Just CLICK on the image to download a copy for yourself!

 This very handy FREE chart outlines the THREE steps and is a great visual reminder for students.

-If you’d like to know more about this method of teaching key signatures, there are teaching slides and student pages in this resource.
+If you’d like to know more about this method of teaching key signatures, there are teaching slides and student pages in the KEY SIGNS EXPLAINED resource.

 If you would like access to all this content plus MORE, subscribe to the MTR Music Teachers Membership HERE.